WilliamWilliamsI/BC-and-DC/README.md

 ├── Project # The project.
     ├── ProjectQuestion.pdf # The requirements for project questions.
     ├── 2024.M3.BC-and-DC_project_3.docx # The report.
-    ├── Group2.BC-and-DC-FinalProject.pptx # The slides for
+    ├── Group2.BC-and-DC-FinalProject.pptx # The slides for pre.
     └── Code # The released code
 ├── .github/ # The github actions config.
 └── .gitignore # The gitignore file.